 This is your opportunity to make sure your key sticking points, triggers, and recurring issues, are factored in, and will get appropriate attention during your stay.
-Make sure to take an active part in this stage.
+Any input at this stage will likely pay dividends later.

 What's Rehab Treatment Like, Day To Day?